axelarnetwork/axelar-docs/pages/validator/external-chains/optimism.md

 },
 {
 title: "Testnet",
-content: <CodeBlock language="yaml">
+content: <CodeBlock language="bash">
 {`
 docker exec -it simple-optimism-node-op-geth-1 geth attach http://localhost:8545 eth.blockNumber
-400040 # it will show you the latest block
+4000400 # it will show you the latest block
 `}
 </CodeBlock>
 }